 A private organization or individual will be charged the commercial rate for Premium Rental Spaces at the Halifax Central Library.

 No room rental fees will be charged for events that are co-sponsored with the Library.
-The decision to co-sponsor an event is made by the Branch Manager or, at Halifax Central Library, by the appropriate Regional Manager.
+The decision to co-sponsor an event is made by the appropriate district manager.
 In some co-sponsored events, such as author readings, the Library may provide the opportunity for the public to purchase books or CDs at the event.
 Co-sponsored events may be promoted through the Library’s communication channels.

 Paid Admission Events